aragon/taiko-contracts/README.md

 This reposity contains the codebase of the Taiko DAO, along with its 3 plugins and helper contracts.

+## Overview

+The main goal of the present design is for the DAO to be flexible and future-proof by the use of modular plugins governing the DAO contract.

-The DAO contract is an [Aragon DAO](https://github.com/aragon/osx), on which an **Optimistic Token Voting plugin** has the permission to execute proposals.
-Proposals on this plugin can only be created by two distinct multisig plugins, belonging to Taiko's Security Council.
+The DAO contract is an [Aragon DAO](https://github.com/aragon/osx), on which an **Optimistic Token Voting plugin** has the permission to execute the actions of a proposal.

+Proposals on this plugin can only be created (forwarded) by two distinct multisig plugins, governed by Taiko's Security Council.

 ![Taiko DAO Overview](./img/overview.png)

 The Security Council operates a standard multisig plugin and an emergency variant.
-The standard Multisig is designed to be the place where DAO proposals start their journey.
+- The **Standard Multisig** is designed to be the place where DAO proposals start their journey.
 Any signer can submit a new proposal to the Security Council.
 After a certain approval ratio is reached, the proposal will be forwarded to the Optimistic voting plugin, where the community will need to ratify it.

-The Emergency Multisig, is meant to only be used under exceptional circumstances, i.e. when a critical vulnerability needs to be addressed immediately.
+- The **Emergency Multisig**, is meant to only be used under exceptional circumstances, i.e. when a critical vulnerability needs to be addressed immediately.
 Any signer can submit proposals as well, but these proposals will need to be approved by a super majority before they can be executed directly on the DAO.

+Both plugins source their list of signers from the same contract, named **SignerList**.

-Another key difference is that the Emergency Multisig is designed such in a way that the human readable description and the actions are private to the signers until the proposal is finally executed.
+An important difference is that the Emergency Multisig is designed so that human readable descriptions and actions remain private to the signers, until the proposal is eventually executed.

 [Learn more about Aragon OSx](#protocol-overview).

 See [Deploying the DAO](#deploying-the-dao) below and check out the [contract deployments](./DEPLOYMENTS.md).

-## Contracts overview
+## The DAO's plugins

 ### Optimistic Token Voting plugin